-This course introduces concepts relevant to the diagnosis and treatment of substance abuse, including the disease concept; the effect of alcohol and other drugs on the body; medical
+This course introduces concepts relevant to the diagnosis and treatment of substance abuse. including the disease concept; the effect of alcohol and other drugs on the body; medical complications; the effect of substance abuse problems on the family and others; and special issues related to populations such as adolescents, individuals at risk for suicide, women, the elderly, and individuals with a dual diagnosis. (same as SOC 208)

-PSY 110 or SOC 110 Prerequisites:
+Prerequisites: PSY 110 or SOC 110

-HSV 210(B) Group Dynamics
+HSV212/(B) Group Dynamics COM212 This course empha

-This course emphasizes an experiential approach that gives students the opportunity to develop group membership skills necessary for professional practice.
+This course emphasizes an experiential approach that gives students the opportunity to develop group Membership skills necessary for professional practice.
 Through group exercises students experience the group concepts being studied and are given the opportunity to develop basic skills in observing and understanding human behavior, including their own, in a group context.
 Basic concepts in group dynamics such as cohesion, interactional patterns, roles and responsibilities within a group, norms, status, group culture, and content vs. process will be discussed.
 In addition, the various stages of group development and the tasks involved in each will be introduced.
 An understanding of the leader's role in creating a facilitating environment during the different stages of group development will also be developed.